pbanks74/C-Sharp-.NET-Projects/README.md

 ### Package Express
 Console application that accepts user input to calculate shipping costs based on the dimensions and weight of a package.
 Logic included to prompt user if package is too large/heavy to ship.

+## Conclusion
+The Tech Academy's C# Course taught me the basic C# fundementals and how to utilize the .NET framework to create very complex dynamic applications.
+Completing this course gives me absoliute confidence in being able to apply the skills learned to improve a companies operations and future goals.